 Can I Repair Heat Damaged Hair?

-If your hair doesn’t revert back to it’s curly state after the protein treatment, it’s time to chop it off or grow out the heat damage while trimming over time.
+If your hair doesn’t revert back to its curly state after the processes above, it’s time to chop it off or grow out the heat damage while trimming over time.

 How Can I Prevent Heat Damage?

-- Deep condition for about 45 minutes with your favourite deep conditioner.
-Rinse and let your hair air dry up to around 60%.
+- Deep condition for about 45 minutes with your favorite deep conditioner.
+Rinse and let your hair air-dry up to around 60%.

 - Part hair into 6 – 8 sections.
 Smaller sections are easier to work with and won’t annoy you.

-- Apply a leave in conditioner (I use Kinky Curly Knot Today Leave-in Conditioner/Detangler), then a light layer of oil (I use grapeseed oil or sweet almond oil), then twist each section and pin up.
-I don’t use commercial heat protectants because they make my hair sticky but I’ve heard good things about TRESemme Heat Tamer Spray, Giovanni 2Chic Ultra-Moist Leave-in Spray & John Frieda Frizz Ease Heat Defeat.
+- Apply a leave-in conditioner (I use Kinky Curly Knot Today Leave-in Conditioner/Detangler), then a light layer of oil (I use grapeseed oil or sweet almond oil), then twist each section and pin-up.
+I don’t use commercial heat protectants because they make my hair sticky but I’ve heard good things about TRESemme Heat Tamer Spray, Giovanni 2Chic Ultra-Moist Leave-in Spray and John Frieda Frizz Ease Heat Defeat.

 - Repeat for each section until done, then unpin all the sections and work your fingers through and that’s it.